 - D. Evidence.
-The Board requires both the appeal application form and evidence at the time of filing (only 1 set of all documents).
+The Board requires both the appeal application form and evidence at the time of filing.
 The Board makes available a copy of all the evidence for every appeal case to the Township Assessor, along with the case information viewable on the county's Public Access website.
-The Board of Review does provide appellants an ability to upload Supplemental Evidence to a case after the initial filing is completed from within the Smartfile portal.
-Additional evidence submitted at a hearing by any party (appellant, assessor, or intervenor) may be accepted by the Board; however, it may be given less weight than evidence submitted at the time of filing in accordance with Board rules.
-Evidence submitted to Smartfile within the two (2) days prior to the hearing will not be available for the assessors to review before the hearing or viewed by the Board at the time of hearing. - E. E-Filing of Assessment Appeals.
+The Board of Review does provide appellants with the ability to upload Supplemental Evidence to a case after the initial filing is completed from within the Smartfile portal.
+In no case shall any written or documentary evidence be accepted into the appeal or read at the hearing unless 1) Such evidence has been submitted to the Board of Review five (5) business days prior to the hearing, or 2) The filing requirement is specifically waived by the Board of Review, or 3) The submission of written or documentary evidence is specifically ordered by the Board.
+Rebuttal evidence must be uploaded no later than forty-eight (48) hours prior to a scheduled hearing. - E. E-Filing of Assessment Appeals.
 E-filing of assessment appeals is mandatory in Lake County.
 The Smartfile e-filing process allows for creating and uploading evidence such as the Lake County Comparable Property Grid along with adding an ad valorem appraisal, a legal brief or similar summary of the appeal.
 For cases regarding the recent sale of a subject property, the e-filing application requires answering a series of questions about the transaction and allows for upload of the signed and completed Settlement Statement, the Closing Disclosures and Summaries of Transactions or a PTAX-203 form.
 If you set up an account in Smartfile, the Board of Review can communicate with you via e-mail regarding the status of your case.
-Once your case has been submitted, you will receive a confirmation of your submission immediately.
+Once your case has been submitted, you will receive confirmation of your submission immediately.
 An appeal must be complete and submitted properly to be recognized by the Board of Review.